simonp0420/PSSFSS.jl/docs/src/examples.md

 ```

 ## TEP File Creation
-Here we show how to create a TICRA-compatible TEP (tabulated electrical properties) file using PSSFSS.
+Here we show how to create a TICRA-compatible TEP (tabulated electrical properties) file using the [`res2tep`](@ref)
-The geometry for this example is a rectangular copper strip measuring 4 cm × 0.2 cm in a 5 cm square unit cell.
+function included with PSSFSS.
+The geometry for this example is a rectangular copper strip measuring
+4 cm × 0.2 cm in a 5 cm square unit cell.
 The code for analyzing this geometry and creating the TEP file is shown below:
 ```Julia
 using PSSFSS
 FGHz = 3.0